B0RJA/spar/README.md

  spar
 =================================================

-3D sparse matrix implementation desgined for fast memory read/write.
+spar is 3D sparse matrix implementation desgined for fast memory read/write.
 Data is divided in blocks and compressed if the block is uniform.
-Maximum compression ratio using blocks of (4x4x4) elements is 32x with about 50M read/write access per seconds.
+Maximum compression ratio using blocks of (4x4x4) elements is 32x with approx 50M read/write access per second.

 Use